Hidnish/Milestone-Project-3-damovies/README.md

     - I want to be able to delete movies I have uploaded

 - As a returning and/or frequent visitor
-    - I want to easily log-in in to the website
+    - I want to easily sign-in in to the website
     - When I have questions about the website, I want to find information about the website owner/administrator

 #### Strategy